Fort Cocke

 It was built by Captain William Cocke's First Company of Rangers under orders of George Washington dated October 26, 1755.
 It has been suggested that the fort was probably completed within a month.

 It was constructed south of George Parker's land.
 This was on Lot 13 of the Lord Fairfax's Patterson Creek Manor.
 The fort was constructed on the east side of Pattersons Creek, on a flat terrace above a rocky shelf overlooking the creek bottom, about 1.5 mi south of present Headsville, West Virginia.

 Being it was small, Fort Cocke was a place of limited refuge for settlers living in the Pattersons Creek Valley.
-After the capture of Fort Duquesne, troops garrisoning the fort were gradually withdrawn.
+After the capture of Fort Duquesne, troops garrisoning the fort were gradually withdrawn and the fort was abandoned during the 1760s.
 In a 1770 trip down Pattersons Creek George Washington pointed out the place where the fort had stood indicating it has fallen to nothing within 15 years.